themikemoniker/templui-quickstart/README.md

-# TemplUI Quickstart
+# templUI Quickstart

-Get started with TemplUI, an enterprise-ready UI component library for Go and Templ.
-This template provides a pre-configured setup for building professional web applications with TemplUI components.
+Get started with templUI, an enterprise-ready UI component library for Go and templ.
+This template provides a pre-configured setup for building professional web applications with templUI components.

 ## Installation